 Some women have the option of mastectomy or lumpectomy (also called breast conserving surgery) plus radiation therapy.
 Other women can only have mastectomy.

 Mastectomy is an option for those who have:

 Mastectomy is also used to treat breast cancer that has come back after lumpectomy plus radiation therapy.

 Mastectomy is the main treatment for breast cancer in men.

-Some women at high risk of breast cancer due to an inherited gene mutation.
+Some women have a very high risk of breast cancer due to an inherited gene mutation.
 These women may have one or both breasts removed to try to prevent breast cancer (called prophylactic mastectomy).

 There are two general types of mastectomy: total (simple) and modified radical.
 Your diagnosis guides which type of mastectomy you will have.